-1C-3.
+- 1C-3.
 Addressing the Safety Needs of Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors.
-Applicants must describe:

-(1) the CoC's protocols, including the existence of the CoC's emergency transfer plan, that prioritizes safety and trauma-informed, victim-centered services to prioritize safety; and

-(2) how the CoC maximizes client choice for housing and services while ensuring safety and confidentiality. (limit 2,000 characters)

-(1) Survivors are offered access to full range of housing/services through the CoC, based on service preferences/needs.
-After ongoing DV working groups w/ DV service providers, it was decided that the DV-RRH waitlist would prioritize households based on vulnerability first, w/ length of time homeless as the secondary prioritization factor.
+Applicants must describe: - (1) the CoC's protocols, including the existence of the CoC's emergency transfer plan, that prioritizes safety and trauma-informed, victim-centered services to prioritize safety; and - (2) how the CoC maximizes client choice for housing and services while ensuring safety and confidentiality. (limit 2,000 characters) - Survivors are offered access to full range of housing/services through the CoC, based on service preferences/needs.
+After ongoing DV working groups w/ DV service providers, it was decided that the DV-RRH waitlist would prioritize households based on vulnerability first, w/length of time homeless as the secondary prioritization factor.
 Advocates asserted that households in the most immediate danger/with greatest need must have immediate access to housing to have the sense of safety needed to flee/prevent return to the abuser.
 CES has specialized access points for VDV, run by staff at DV emergency shelter.
 (2) Housing assessment teams at general CE access points are trained to identify DV.
 All households are informed of rights to withhold information from HMIS while still being able to access the full range of services available.
 Housing providers are trained about record-keeping requirements for reasonable belief of imminent threat of harm, including the ability of the VDV to provide written verification w/o requiring further proof when safety of VDV is compromised.
 Trauma-informed training is conducted annually for CoC members and CES participating agencies, facilitated by DV local providers.
 The CoC emergency transfer plan indicates that households who need to move due to safety concerns are given first priority for all available housing they are eligible for through Coordinated Entry, regardless of when/how they entered the system.
 This FY, DV provider is applying for DV-CES SSO, w/ a staff dedicated to safety planning and engaging clients in general shelter who may not identify as VDV at general access points.
 This staff will be mobile, w/ ability to meet VDV fleeing in safest location possible.
+There is a shortage of available DV emergency shelter locally, which often results in VDV being referred to shelter out of county/far from their existing community.